 - Transportation to the trailhead

-- Entrance ticket to Lares Hot Springs
+- Entrance ticket to the Lares Hot Springs

-- Professional Tour guide
+- Professional tour guide

-- Emergency horse (in case you struggle)
+- Emergency horse (in case of difficulty)

 - Comfortable camping equipment (tents, tables, chairs)

-- Trekking team (Chef, porters, muleteers)
+- Trekking team (chef, porters, muleteers)

-- All meals included except last-day lunch
+- All meals included except lunch on the last day

-- Drinkable water during the Lares Trek
+- Drinking water during the Lares Trek

-- First-aid kit and oxygen tank
+- First aid kit and oxygen tank

-- Expedition Train to Km 104 to start the Inca Trail
+- Expedition train to Km 104 to start the Inca Trail

-- Buses to and from Machu Picchu
+- Round-trip bus to and from Machu Picchu

 - Entrance ticket to Machu Picchu

-- Vistadome Panoramic train to return
+- Vistadome panoramic train for the return journey

 - All taxes and booking fees

-Not Included
+Not Included:

-- Huayna Picchu Mountain tickets
+- Tickets for Huayna Picchu Mountain

-- Travel Insurance (Highly recommended)
+- Travel insurance (Highly recommended)

-- Lightweight, moisture-wicking clothing (both warm and cool layers)
+- Moisture-wicking layers (both warm and cool)

 - Waterproof jacket and pants

-- Sturdy, broken-in hiking boots
+- Well-worn, sturdy hiking boots

-- Trekking poles (optional, but recommended)
+- Trekking poles (optional but recommended)

-- Hat, sunglasses, and sunscreen
+- Sun hat, sunglasses, and high-SPF sunscreen

 - Water bottle or hydration system